 The French Revolution is an event of great historical significance.
-Its ideas and outcomes shaped not just the development of France but the future of modern Europe.
-Because of this, the French Revolution has been studied by hundreds of historians of different periods, nationalities and perspectives.
+Its ideas and outcomes shaped not only the development of France but the history of Europe.
+Because of its significance, the French Revolution has been studied by hundreds of historians.
 Few historical periods or events have been studied more and been interpreted so differently.
-Our collective understanding of the French Revolution is deep and the historiography of the revolution is complex.
-Any student or historian seeking an understanding of the French Revolution and its contrasting perspectives faces a number of challenges.
+As a consequence, the historiography of the revolution is complex.
+Any student or historian who seeks an understanding of the French Revolution and its contrasting perspectives faces a number of challenges.
 This article contains a brief introduction to French Revolution historiography.
 It is a summary of how different historians and movements have interpreted the revolution over time, not a comprehensive or rigorous discussion.

 Another prominent historian of the 19th century was Jules Michelet (1798-1874).
 The son of a struggling Paris printer, Michelet’s father saved enough to provide him with a university education.
 He obtained a position at the Collège Sainte-Barbe while still in his early 20s and later tutored the daughters of French royalty.
 Michelet did not attempt much serious historical writing until the 1830s.
 In the last half of his life he produced several significant historical works, including The History of France (1844) and History of the French Revolution (1847).
 Ideologically Michelet was liberal, republican, anti-clerical and socially progressive.
 He saw the revolution as a necessary event that attempted to advance government and society, based on the sound ideas of the Enlightenment.
 More democratically minded than Mignet, he expressed faith in the people – even the Jacobins, who in Michelet’s view were acting with good intentions to defend the republic.
 Michelet’s radical liberalism was sometimes controversial.
 In 1851 his lectures at the Collège de Paris were suspended, after complaints and objections to their content.
 He was dismissed from the Collège soon after and forced into retirement.

-The preeminent Marxist historian of the 20th century was Georges Lefebvre (1874-1959).
-Lefebvre is best known for devising the idea of a four-phase revolution, each driven by different classes and class interests.
-The aristocratic revolution of 1787-88 saw the noble class challenge the power of the monarchy and force the king to summon the Estates General.
-The bourgeois revolution unfolded at the Estates General, where representatives of the affluent Third Estate demanded political representation and a national assembly.
-The urban revolution erupted on the streets of Paris in mid 1789 and was driven by the economic interests of the working classes.
-It corresponded with the peasant revolution against feudal dues and economic conditions, which manifested as the Great Fer.
-Unlike previous historians, Lefebvre and his fellow Marxists looked at “history from below” (a phrase Lefebvre himself coined).
+The 20th century’s most prominent Marxist historian was Georges Lefebvre (1874-1959).
+Lefebvre is best known for describing the French Revolution in four stages or phases, each driven by different classes and class interests.
+The ‘aristocratic revolution’ of 1787-88 saw the noble class challenge the power of the monarchy and force the king to summon the Estates General.
+The ‘bourgeois‘ revolution unfolded at the Estates General, where representatives of the affluent Third Estate demanded political representation and a national assembly.
+The ‘urban revolution‘ erupted on the streets of Paris in mid 1789 and was driven by the economic interests of the working classes.
+It corresponded with the ‘peasant revolution’ against feudal dues and economic conditions, which manifested as the Great Fear.
+Unlike previous historians Lefebvre and his fellow Marxists looked at “history from below” (a phrase Lefebvre apparently coined).
 Much of his research was concerned with how ordinary people, particularly peasants, responded to revolutionary ideas and participated in revolutionary events.
 At the time of Lefebvre’s death he was arguably the world’s foremost expert on the French Revolution.

 This page was written by Jennifer Llewellyn and Steve Thompson.
 To reference this page, use the following citation: